-Some people ask me what the difference is between a comedy magician and a funny magician.
-Good question.
+What is the difference is between a comedy magician and a funny magician?
+Sounds like a joke, but it’s actually a good question.
 I’ll try to answer it here.

 I would say the main difference from a comedy magician to a funny magician is in the intent from the performer.

 I would say I’m a funny magician.
 For me, the magic always comes first and I then try to make it funny and entertaining.
 I perform in different places so the act is adjusted each time.
 For instance, if I’m performing in a comedy club the act will be the different to the one I perform for a corporate event.